 When someone experiences both hyperactivity and inattention, it’s considered combined type ADHD.
 This is the most common manifestation of ADHD in youth.

 Eating disorders are ruthless.
-They have the highest rate of death out of any mental illness and aren’t something to be taken lightly.
+They have the highest death rate out of any mental illness and aren’t something to be taken lightly.
 One in five people with anorexia will die because of it, and one in four will attempt suicide.¹⁷ Specifically, eating disorders revolve around an unhealthy relationship to food, body dissatisfaction, and a sense of control.

-There are three major eating disorders:
+There are three major eating disorders:⁵⁹

 Bulimia nervosa, on the other hand, works cyclically between binges and purges.
-Binges involve eating large amounts of food uncontrollably within two hours, and purges include compensatory behavior for binging like forced vomiting, laxative abuse, over-exercising, or using diet pills.
+Binges involve eating large amounts of food uncontrollably within two hours, and purges include compensatory behavior for binging, like forced vomiting, laxative abuse, over-exercising, or using diet pills.
 This cycle must occur at least once a week for three months for a bulimia diagnosis.
 Like anorexia, bulimia has serious health consequences; tooth loss, ruptured stomachs, and esophagi aren’t uncommon outcomes of bulimia, while there is a slightly lower risk of death.
 The rate of bulimia tripled in adolescents and young adults from 1988 to 1993.²³

 Binge eating disorder (BED) is like bulimia without purging or other compensatory behaviors.
 Binge eating is a compulsion, different from overeating around the holidays.
 The severity of the disorder depends on how often binges occur, and those with BED often experience a lot of shame, disgust, and guilt around their experiences.

 Suppose you don’t meet the exact requirements for anorexia or bulimia.
 You may binge and purge less than three times a week or have the symptoms of anorexia but a BMI over 18, like 94% of people with eating disorders.¹⁷ If that’s the case, you may receive a diagnosis of Other Specified Feeding or Eating Disorder (OSFED).
-Not meeting the full criteria doesn’t make a case any less severe: teens with OSFED are just as likely to be hospitalized, have extreme thoughts and behaviors, and die as teens with clinically diagnosable anorexia or bulimia.²⁴ Yet, people with OSFED are significantly less likely to receive treatment.
+Not meeting the full criteria doesn’t make a case any less severe: teens with OSFED are just as likely to be hospitalized, have extreme thoughts and behaviors, and die as those with clinically diagnosable anorexia or bulimia.²⁴ Yet, people with OSFED are significantly less likely to receive treatment.

 While uncommon in teens under 15, psychosis often develops in the late teen years and early 20s.
-40% of male patients with psychosis have their symptoms start before they turn 19.²⁵ This development is almost always preceded by “prodromal symptoms” or slight changes in thinking and behavior over a long period, from several weeks to several years.
+40% of male patients with psychosis have symptoms starting before they turn 19.²⁵ This development is almost always preceded by “prodromal symptoms” or slight changes in thinking and behavior over a long period, from several weeks to several years.
 Researchers notice that having trouble regulating your emotions is a common prodromal experience (but also related to other mental health concerns like borderline personality disorder, bipolar disorder, autism, and more).²⁶

 Five major symptoms define an active psychotic state (two of which are necessary for a diagnosis).